tcoram/toolboxforth/README.md

 This C code is gnarly, but defines just enough FORTH to bootstrap a more usable FORTH.
 See *.f files for more insight into this opinionated implementation...
 Some words that could be coded in FORTH are left implemented in C mainly for speed...

+Words are compiled into the dictionary as follows:
+`[prevword-cell] [name length & bits] [packed name characters...] [primitive|cells..]`

+where name length is the lower 6 bits and the upper two bits are reserved, characters are packed 2 bytes per CELL and followed by a list of primitives or cells.

 The FORTH code has direct (via indexing) access to the critical RAM and dictionary structures/pointers in the C code via @ and dict@ respectively.
 Take a look at core.f.